mantoufan/yzhanTranslator/README.md

 print_r($result); // ['k' => '你好', 'k2' => 'Hello']
 ```

-### Translating Images
+### Images Descriptions

 You can now translate images by providing an array of image URLs.
 The translator will return descriptions for each image in the specified language.

 ```php
 use YZhanTranslator\YZhanTranslator;